facebook/react-native/README.md

 ## API Reference

 ### App entry point
-React native visionOS uses SwiftUI lifecycle.
+React Native visionOS uses SwiftUI lifecycle.
 The app entry point is now `App.swift` file (by default it is `main.m`).
 This change allows us to use full capabilities of the visionOS SDK.

-Here is a example from the template:
+Here is an example from the template:
 ```swift
 // App.swift
 @main